Our manifesto for art, craft and design education

 Call to Action: Created by our members, for our members, NSEAD's 2024 manifesto has three key hopes, aims and priorities, and 12 actions for change.

-The Stakes have never been hire for arts education.
+The stakes have never been higher for arts education.
 Art, craft and design is an endangered subject.

-• Share our manifesto asks with your local election candidate
+• Share our manifesto with your local election candidate

 • Join us and make your voice heard - stand up for our subject